jamescommons/rowhammer/rowhammer.md

 https://www.blackhat.com/docs/us-15/materials/us-15-Seaborn-Exploiting-The-DRAM-Rowhammer-Bug-To-Gain-Kernel-Privileges-wp.pdf)
 for more information about this exploit.

-Soliving the first problem can be achieved a couple of different ways, but my favorite is just guess and check.
+Solving the first problem can be achieved a couple of different ways, but my favorite is just to guess and check.
 A typical DDR3 rank will have 8 banks (although a module might have more than one rank, and computers often have more than one module) \[1\].
 This means that if we row hammer addresses at random, we will eventually find two addresses in the same bank \[2\].
 But how do we know that we successfully flipped bits?
 The first thing we can do is look directly for bit flips in memory.
 If we know what the data was supposed to be before we row hammered, we can look for discrepancies after the fact.
 This process requires us to allocate a huge chunk of data to our address mapping program.
-Otherwise, we would not be able to read the memory that we are trying test because it would not belong to the program.
+Otherwise, we would not be able to read the memory that we are trying to test because it would not belong to the program.
 The other thing we can do is look at how long it takes the computer to read from two different addresses \[2\].
 If two addresses live in the same bank, then accessing their data back-to-back will take longer than if they were in different banks.
-This is because data that lives in different banks can be served by two separate row buffers and is closer to a parallel operation.
+This is because data that lives in different banks can be served by two separate row buffers and reading is closer to a parallel operation.
 If the data lives in the same bank, the memory controller has to transfer both rows into the row buffer *sequentially*, resulting in slower read times.